the1lab/1lab/src/Order/Instances/LexicalSum.lagda.md

   (i, x) < (j, y) \iff i < j \vee i = j \wedge x < y
 $$

-The reason is that $i < j$ naturally involves $i \neq j$ as we take the non-strict order $i \leq j$ as the primitive notion.
-Negated types carry little information and do not work well in constructive settings.
+The reason is that $i < j$ naturally involves $i \neq j$ when we take the non-strict order $i \leq j$ as the primitive notion.
+Negated types carry little information and usually do not work well in constructive settings.
 :::

 Given the dependency of $F$ on $I$, the comparison between $x : F_i$